rit-cui-lab/Machine-learning-based-determination-of-sex-related-bladder-cancer-biomarkers/README.md

+# Bioinformatics-based Discovery of Sex-related Bladder Cancer Biomarkers

-# IMPORTANT NOTE: The TCGA data was too large to be uploaded to GitHub.
+## IMPORTANT NOTE: The TCGA data was too large to be uploaded to GitHub.
 In the "raw_data" directory, there needs to be a "TCGA" directory with "TCGA Control" and "TCGA Tumor" subdirectories.
-The control and tumor sample RNA-seq counts from TCGA-BLCA can be downloaded from the genomic data commons
+The control and tumor sample RNA-seq counts from TCGA-BLCA can be downloaded from the genomic data commons and placed in the appropriate directories.